 - Keep your alt text short and to the point

-- See below what Google an example given by Google about the use of ALT TEXT.
+- See below what Google an example is given by Google about the use of ALT TEXT.

 5. Optimize the Image Caption and Title